cbhower/ModelingAndSimulation/README.md

 EstimatePi_MontyCarlo is a monte carlo approach for calculating pi.

-ODE_Simulations is a number of ordinary differential equations.
+ODE_Simulations is a number of systems of ordinary differential equations.